Randomized spectral co-clustering for large-scale directed networks: Theoretical analysis

-These two models are built upon the notion of co-clustering in directed networks.
-Nodes are partitioned into two underlying sets of clusters.
-One corresponds to the row clusters and the other corresponds to the column clusters.
-The row and column clusters are possibly different and even have different number of clusters.
-Generally, nodes in a common row cluster are stochastic equivalent senders in the sense that they send out an edge to a third node with equal probabilities.
-Similarly, nodes in a common column cluster are stochastic equivalent receivers in the sense that they receive an edge from a third node with equal probabilities.
+We analyze the theoretical properties of the randomized spectral co-clustering algorithms under two generative models, ScBM and DC-ScBM \citep{rohe2016co}.
+In ScBM, nodes in a common row cluster are stochastically equivalent senders in the sense that they send out an edge to a third node with equal probabilities.
+Similarly, nodes in a common column cluster are stochastically equivalent receivers, as they receive an edge from a third node with equal probabilities.
+In DC-ScBM, however, the probabilities depend not only on the row or column clusters but also on propensity parameters for each node.